aerogear-attic/mobile-cli/Readme.md

 ## The Mobile Cli is a standalone cli that can also be used a kubectl / oc plugin

+## Note this is still under construction and not yet fit for use

 ### Install

 ### Pre req